neolfik/Quasicrystal/README.md

 ### 🔸 `add_gauss`

 Used to add a density around the points that correspond with a Gaussian distribution.
+It returns a map of specified accuracy.
+Be mindful when choosing the accuracy, as the computation time rises fast with the size of the map.

-### 🔸 `generate_mech_bcup2`
+### 🔸 `recursive_generation`

 Used for the generation of the quasicrystal.
-It uses parallelization and polygon overlap checks, so the `concurrent.futures` and `shapely` packages are needed.
-Install them before generating the quasicrystal.
+It uses parallelization with `concurrent.futures` to make the generation of higher repetitions.
+Install the package before generating the quasicrystal.
 If you do not want to generate the quasicrystal or do not want to download the packages, use the `.txt` files in the `points` subfolder.
+When generating the number of points rises very quickly at 4 repetitions, the program outputs around 1 million points, and at 5 repetitions, the program outputs approximately 12 million points, and the .txt file has 250 MB.

-### 🔸 `quasi_tiling`
+### 🔸 `utilities`

-Used to define the unit of the quasicrystal and its generation from three points, along with a few other point manipulation functions that are used more frequently.
+This file contains functions frequently used in other files.

 ### 🔸 `main`